duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 * Line detection: Solving a vision driven task, our solution heavily relies on correctly estimating image features such as lines and their colors.
 An accurate line detection module is even more important for navigating intersections since the bot needs to rely on several distant lines in all directions to estimate its state.
 We found our solution to mostly be limited by line detection's accuracy and we see a potentially better solution as a direct result of improving this module with more experimentation.
 * Algorithm start: The algorithm currently relies on the bot being in front of a red line marking the end of one line.
 As such, it would be necessary to implement a "pre-roll" in order to move into a better location for visual servoing to start.
-* User interface: The fully invisioned algorithm would be capable of traversing a duckietown fully autonomously, only requiring user input for decisions as to where to turn.
+* User interface: The fully envisioned algorithm would be capable of traversing a duckietown fully autonomously, only requiring user input for decisions as to where to turn.
 With additional time, it would be great to implement loading in all 3 types of turns, as well as line following.
 The procedure could then be automated so that it would automatically enter lane following up until it reaches a red line, at which point the user could click an arrow to indicate which way the bot should turn.
 After executing the turn, the bot would automatically enter lane following again and repeat.
 * PID controller overlay: In order to improve the controller it would be good to overlay a PID or simply a D control law on top of the planned dubins path to ensure smoother accelerations.
 * Filtered target: Due to the "jumpiness" of the line detection, it would be good to have a filter or even just an averager for the desired pose which could smooth the measurements and decrease the sudden shift in input values.